 As a certified rehabilitation counselor specializing in working with transitioning youth, it is my job to help young adults begin to think about what they want to do for a job, consider if there are any accommodations needed, and help them understand how to ask an employer for accommodations.
 This can seem like a daunting task for some young people, especially if they are accustomed to hearing others talk about everything they can’t do.

-Continue reading “5.
-ICF-Functioning & Disability”
+Continue reading “Exploring the ICF: Defining Functioning & Disability”

 In Isaiah Berlin’s essay on The Hedgehog and the Fox–The fox knows many things, but the hedgehog knows one big thing.
 It’s hard to be an organized fox, and being a hedgehog may limit innovation.
 The conceptual framework of the ICF organizes all the details of one person’s function and edits that information down to the (few) big things which are vital and specific.

-This second post on the ICF takes a moment to reflect on the Biopsychosocial model.
-It is the current trending concept in treating the whole person.
+The International Classification of Functioning, Disability and Health (ICF)is a framework for describing and organizing information on functioning and disability.
 The ICF is described as a biopsychosocial model of disability.
 Most simply and obviously, this means that it simultaneously considers biological factors, psychological factors and societal factors.
 By incorporating these three factors, this model is able to create a unique picture of an individual as they manage a health condition.
 In contrast, the biomedical model is limited to the biological aspects only.
 The biomedical model often overlooks important individual details, increasing chances that the clinician and child’s family have lack of alignment in their goals.
-Continue reading “2.
-ICF- What is a Biopsychosocial Model?”
+Continue reading “Exploring the ICF: What is a Biopsychosocial Model?”

-I was first introduced to the ICF during a section at the 2001 NDTA conference.
-I came away from that conference and immediately restructured the way I was approaching my more complicated clients.
+I was first introduced to the ICF during a section at the 2001 NDTA Conference.
+I immediately began to restructure the way I approached and thought about my more complicated clients.
 I was a fairly new PT at that time and goodness knows I needed some help prioritizing.
-Continue reading “1.
-What is the International Classification of Functioning?”
+Continue reading “What is the International Classification of Functioning, Disability and Health (ICF)?”